ChaseLee21/Read-Me-File-Generator/README.md

   - [Tests](#tests)
   - [License](#license)
   ## Installation
   Must have node installed on your machine.
-I used Node 20 when developing
+I used Node 20 when developing.
   ## Usage
-  To use this project you have to have Node installed on your machine.
-Download the source code and run the command "node index.js" in the terminal
+  To use this project you have to have Node.js installed on your machine.
+Download the source code and create a new folder in the root of the source code called 'export'.
+This export folder is where the newly generated readme.md file will be created. run the command "node index.js" in the terminal to start the app.
   ## Contribution
   For this project I worked with two classmates Will Schickler and Shelby Hutchinson
   ## License